susisu/archerfish/README.md

 }
 ```

 A profile whose name is separeted by `_` is considered to be a subprofile.
 In this example, `foo_bar` is a subprofile of `foo`.
-When you run `yarn archerfish run foo_bar '**/*.js'`, tasks are loaded from `tasks/foo`, while screenshots are saved to `screenshots/foo_bar`.
+When you run `yarn archerfish run foo_bar`, tasks are loaded from `tasks/foo`, while screenshots are saved to `screenshots/foo_bar`.

-Actually, there is no need for the parent profile to exist at all.
+NOTE: Actually, there is no need for the parent profile to exist at all.

 ### Providing customized data to tasks
 You can provide customized data to the tasks for each profile.